This article may contain compensated links. Please read disclaimer for more info.

 Day 2 | Laon

-The second day of this Calais to Paris road trip explores Laon, a pretty medieval city, home to one of the first Grandes Cathédrales.
+The second day of this Calais to Paris road trip explores Laon, one of the most beautiful walled cities in France and home to one of the first Grandes Cathédrales.
 For your night in Laon, book at Logis du Parvis, a beautiful hotel with an unbeatable location – just in front of the cathedral – and lovely rooms.

 Day in Laon